beejjorgensen/bgc/src/bgc_part_0500_arrays.md

 But (fun fact!) you can have _fewer_ items in your initializer than there is room for in the array.
 The remaining elements in the array will be automatically initialized with zero.
+This is true in general for all types of array initializers: if you have an initializer, anything not explicitly set to a value will be set to zero.

 ``` {.c}
 int a[5] = {22, 37, 3490};